-Marion Dixon is a professorial lecturer in the School of International Service at American University in Washington, DC. and is a member of the School’s (MA) International Development Program.
+Marion Dixon is an Assistant Professor in the Department of Humanities and Social Sciences at Point Park University in Pittsburgh, PA.
+Prior to joining Point Park, she taught at the School of International Service at American University in Washington, DC. for four years, from 2014 to 2018.
 Dr. Dixon is a historical and environmental sociologist who studies global agri-food system change and political resistance to this change, with a focus on the Middle East and North Africa.
 She received her PhD from the Department of Development Sociology at Cornell University in 2013.

 Her two main research projects are the following:

 My primary research examines the enabling and limiting factors in the growth of corporations in agriculture and food in Egypt during the period of globalization.
 This project uses mixed qualitative methods, including fieldwork in Egypt between 2008 and 2012, to trace networks of actors, institutions, and policies in agriculture and food at multiple scales.
 These networks span from the sandy soil in the western Delta where agribusiness is concentrated to the globally-circulated agri-technologies that turn the soil into cultivatable fields; from Egyptian family business to transnational corporations.
 The research shows that a corporate agri-food system in Egypt depended on the development and expansion of new lands for cultivation and settlement.
 And the development of this ‘desert frontier’ was realized through, and exacerbated, social inequalities.
 Growing class-based vulnerabilities to global food prices, consolidation of the formal economy, and other outcomes of these changes, in turn, engendered popular opposition to the Hosni Mubarak regime (and the economic elites associated with the regime).